Webmart/Webmart/README.md

 Released under the [MIT License](https://github.com/Webmart/webmart/blob/master/LICENSE.md).

-## How to Install
+## 1/2 Install

-The first time you'll open in your browser, Webmart's installation wizard will auto-generate `.htaccess` and `wm.php` for you.
+The first time you'll open in your browser, Webmart will auto-generate `.htaccess` and `wm.php` for you.

 ### A. Setup manually